Change to Google Messages brings a unified look to the app

 Google Messages now offers a unified approach to business profiles. | Image by PhoneArena

 Google is at it again.
-Working on Google Messages, the Alphabet subsidiary is giving users a new way of presenting information about a business that contacts you via Rich Communication Services (RCS).
+Working on Google Messages, the Alphabet subsidiary is giving users a new way of viewing information about a business that contacts them via Rich Communication Services (RCS).
 Android Authority, in Google Messages version messages.android_20260220_01_RC00.phone.openbeta_dynamic, was able to enable this new feature which uses the same style you'd see on personal profiles and employs it on businesses.

 Another day, another improvement for the Google Messages app